danrsm/danrsm.github.io/index.md

 <p style="clear: left;"></p>

-I am interested in computational models of vision and 3D scene understanding, and in using generative approaches that model vision as an inverse problem.
+I am interested in computational models of perception, 3D scene understanding, simulation-based inference and machine learning for scientific discoveries.
+I mainly take generative approaches that model perception as a probabilistic inverse problem.
-- learning models of 3D scenes that can be used for inference.
+- learning models of 3D scenes that can be used for probabilistic inference.
-- learning discrete representations that divide scenes into objects, types, and concepts.
+- learning continuous and discrete representations of continuous signals.
-- embodied generative models that can control key variables in the data they are trained to capture.
+- amortizing simulation-based inference.
-- scientific imaging, where knowledge of the image acquisition process is used to infer the underlying 3D scene.
+- scientific dicovery using flexible probabilisit modeling of the data acquisition process.

 I co-organised a workshop at NeurIPS 2019 titled "**Perception as Generative Reasoning: Structure, Causality, Probability**".
 See the [website](https://pgr-workshop.github.io) for all papers, invited talks and videos.